Scarinci-Hollenbeck/numismatics-catalog/README.md

 ## To Do
 * Finish Mongoose database methods
-* Create UI elements to list Collectiosn & Coins in Admin
+* Create UI elements to list Collections & Coins in Admin
 * Create UI elements to delete Collections & Coins
 * Write unit tests for models & pages
 * Integrate SWR to query coin and collection for data based components
 * Add Auth0 to protect Admin page
+* Write GraphQL query to get numismatics based posts from https://donaldscarinci.com
 * Ship to production host
 * Add a subdomain through Goddady to point to hosting
 * Delete old site off of Digital Ocean